IsmaelB83/udagram-microservices/README.md

 # udagram (microservices version)
-Instagram type application in the cloud of AWS
+Instagram type application refactored to a microservices architecture with kubernetes.
+Deployed to AWS EKS service.

-The project  has two main parts deployed in different elements of AWS
+The project  has two four microservices:
-* Backend: RESTapi written in typescript/express
+* udagram-api-feed: REST api microservice to interact with feeds (a feed is an image with a title)
+* udagram-api-user: REST api microservice to interact with user model (authenticate, create, etc.)
+* udagram-reverseproxy: nginx microservice to reverseproxy requests to the endpoints pods.
-* Frontend: ionic application served trough an s3 bucket
+* Frontend: ionic application frontend

-In this version of udagram (which is an evolution from original https://github.com/IsmaelB83/udagram.git), the backend is served trough a kubernetes cluster using a microservices architecture.
-By contrast with first version of udagram, where all the RESTApi was running in the same elastick beanstalk application.
+This version of udagram is an evolution from original https://github.com/IsmaelB83/udagram.git, the backend is served trough a kubernetes cluster using a microservices architecture.
+By contrast with first version of udagram, where all the REST api was running in the same elastick beanstalk application.

 Appart from that, this application makes usage of the following AWS Services:
 * RDS: The database is a postgres instance deployed as an RDS service in AWS.